 Causes of Dry Eyelids

-- Cosmetics or Make-up (eyeliner, foundation, eye shadow)
+- Cosmetics (eyeliner, foundation, eye shadow)

 - Hair Dye containing the ingredient p-Phenylenediamine

-- Underlying Skin Conditions
+- Underlying Skin Conditions (see below)

-Underlying Conditions that could be causing dry eyelids are:
+Underlying Conditions that can dry eyelids include:

 Treatment for Dry Eyelids